Enhancing Immune Systems with Immunotherapy

-This product has emerged from the network theory of adaptive immunity.
+The technology emerged from the network theory of adaptive immunity.
 Dr. Niels Jerne, a Danish immunologist, was awarded the Nobel Prize in 1984, largely for the discovery that the immune system is a vast cybernetic network of cells and antibodies with memory, much in the same way that the brain is a cybernetic neural network with memory.
-During Jerne's life, and subsequent to his passing away, a colleague of his, Dr. Geoffrey Hoffmann, founder, and formerly Chief Scientist of Network Immunology Inc., further developed Jerne's network theory in tandem with four decades of experimental testing.
+During Jerne's life, and subsequent to his passing away, a colleague of his, Dr. Geoffrey Hoffmann, founder, and formerly Chief Scientist of Network Immunology Inc., further developed Jerne's network theory in tandem with over four decades of experimental testing.